JJJ000/knowledge-repo.com/post/undo_git_commits.kp/knowledge.md

 ### Revert the last commit

-You can also use the `reset command to undo your last commit.
+You can also use the `git reset` command to undo your last commit.
 For example:

 ```shell
 git reset --soft HEAD~1